Everton's 'new identity' under manager Sorensen

 "Everyone just wanted a break," he said.
 "Now everyone is motivated, we still have the core of the squad but we needed numbers, [and we have] added real quality players.
 Now we need to win games and get our confidence back."

-The club's new signings include Arsenal winger Gio Queiroz, who joined this week on loan after moving to London from Barcelona, Danish international Karen Holmgaard and Manchester City forward Jess Park on loan.
+The club's new signings include Arsenal winger Gio Queiroz, who joined this week on loan after moving to London from Barcelona, Denmark's Karen Holmgaard and Manchester City forward Jess Park on loan.

-"I wanted to bring in a strong culture," he said.
+"I wanted to bring in a strong culture," said Sorensen.
 "I know the right type of players required for the dressing room."

-Another new arrival was Dutch striker Katja Snoeijs, who told BBC Sport she was enjoying Sorensen's style and philosophy for the game.
+Another new arrival was Netherlands striker Katja Snoeijs, who told BBC Sport she was enjoying Sorensen's style and philosophy for the game.

 "Hopefully we can progress on what we have done in pre-season.
 We have been really working on creating our own identity.